 The visibility and accessibility of different clubs

 When discussing their expectations of clubs and organizations, it was imperative that they be relevant to the lived experiences of the students that participated.
 For some, this was defined by how the club or organization related to their social experiences or to how it related to the community the student was in.
-Several students referred to activities that were hosted by clubs and organizations at SLCC, such as the Pow Wow or GSRC-sponsored events, as being important for them and their communities.
+Several students referred to activities that were hosted by clubs and organizations at SLCC, such as the Pow Wow or GSSRC-sponsored events, as being important for them and their communities.

 It was also very important for students to have access to clubs and organizations that were connected to their areas of study because they provided students with opportunities to connect with others in similar fields and gain experience relevant to their majors.
 One student said, “I’d like to see clubs that are focused on like certain majors like a pre-dental club or something... so you can just surround yourself with people that have similar interests and so you can connect and make a network.”

 Even though there are clubs and organizations that would meet student needs, participants brought up how students often are not aware of their existence.
 One student noted, “I’ve been to [SLCC] campuses and one of the things I’ve noticed while going through the halls is that [the college] doesn’t promote clubs as much as at our high school.
-And so I think that something that could be a little bit more beneficial is constantly promoting those type of clubs that you want your students to kind of participate in so that they’re aware that those are actually happening.”
+And so, I think that something that could be a little bit more beneficial is constantly promoting those type of clubs that you want your students to kind of participate in so that they’re aware that those are actually happening.”

 Social Expectations